-As is the case in many difficult talks, the breakthrough came at the last minute.
-As in the game of chicken where two cars hurtle towards one another on a narrow bridge and the loser is the one who first wrenches aside the steering wheel, it was Begin who twisted the steering wheel at the last second.
-Begin’s concessions created an opening, making possible the successful completion of the talks.
-It happened in the evening of September 16.
-Begin came to the meeting with Dayan and Barak; Carter recalled that he had thanked God for that.
-Begin informed Carter that if the settlements in Sinai were the impediment to peace, he would bring the matter to the Knesset for decision despite the incredible difficulty in doing so.
-He would not impose coalitionary discipline but would allow MKs to vote their conscience.
+The breakthrough came at the last minute, with Begin twisting the steering wheel at the last second, offering concessions which led to an agreement.
+In the evening of September 16.
+Begin joined the meeting with Dayan and Barak.
+Carter recalled having thanked God for that.
+Begin agreed to bring the Sinai settlements to the Knesset for decision.

-As this crisis was being resolved, an unexpected one was coming to a head.
-The Americans had added reference to the status of Jerusalem in the agreement.
-To Israel, it looked like a U.S. trap: the Americans had inserted it at the last minute so that Israel wouldn’t be able to oppose it.
+Now an unexpected crisis about Jerusalem’ status came to a head.
+This looked like a U.S. trap to Israel.
 Dayan was furious, telling Carter that the Israeli delegation wouldn’t have come to Camp David had it known that this was U.S. policy.
 He continued irately: “How can you claim that the Western Wall, the Jewish Quarter, Hadassah, the university, Mt.
 Olives, and Mt.
 Scopus belong to the Jordanian kingdom?
 Just because the Jordanians conquered them in 1948, destroyed the synagogues, and killed or captured the civilians who were living there?!”
-As far as Jerusalem was concerned, Begin declared in no uncertain terms that he would not compromise.
-Dayan announced to the Americans that Begin was serious and it would be a good idea for them to ease up the pressure.
-However, things became more complicated when it became known that Sadat wanted to fly an Arab flag over Jerusalem’s al-Aqsa mosque, the third most important site to Islam built on top of the remnants of the Jewish temple, the holiest location in the world for Jews.
-Dayan sarcastically quipped: “Maybe Sadat wants an Arab flag above the Knesset building too?”
-He asked the Americans, “If Jerusalem is not Israel’s capital, what is?”
-Eventually, a compromise was found: each side would present its position on Jerusalem in a letter to be submitted to Carter.
-The letters would be part of the agreement, thus making it clear that Israel was objecting to any transfer of sovereignty for Jerusalem.
+Begin unequivocally refused any Jerusalem compromise.
+Dayan advised the Americans to ease the pressure.
+However, things became more complicated when they learned that Sadat wanted to fly an Arab flag over Jerusalem’s al-Aqsa mosque, the third most important site to Islam built over the remnants of the Jewish temple, the holiest location in the world for Jews.
+Dayan sarcastically quipped: “Maybe Sadat wants an Arab flag above the Knesset building too?,” asking the Americans, “If Jerusalem is not Israel’s capital, what is?”
+Eventually, a compromise was found involving an exchange of letters that would become part of the agreement, making it clear that Israel objected to any transfer of sovereignty for Jerusalem.

-By late afternoon, the agreement was almost complete.
-Dayan proposed that U.N.
-Security Resolution 242 (withdrawal from all 1967 territories in exchange for peace, as the Arabs read it) be mentioned only in the context of any future Israeli-Jordanian talks; he was opposed to a freeze on the number of Jewish settlers.
-The United States compromised on a freeze of new settlements during the autonomy talks, but Begin and Dayan did not agree to a five-year freeze.
-Carter felt that he had reached an understanding with Begin on the freeze, but later Begin denied that understanding, insisting that he had agreed only to a three-month freeze during the Israeli-Egyptian talks.
+By late afternoon, the agreement was almost complete, the issue of withdrawing to the 2967 borders still contentious.
+Dayan proposed mentioning this only in the context of any future Israeli-Jordanian talks; he also opposed any freeze on the number of Jewish settlers.
+Begin and Dayan would not agree to a five-year freeze on settlements in the territories, although Carter believed they had reached an understanding, which Begin denied.
 Years later, Carter admitted Begin was a decent man; the source of the problem seems to have been a misunderstanding between the sides.